isomerpages/moe-jpjc/_a-level-inspirational-stories/2024/Enzo Koh (22A02).md

 <figure>
 <img src="/images/Accomplishment/2024%20Inspiring/enzo.jpg">
-<figcaption>Enzo Koh_ Defying convention, excelling in arts.
-From EAE to JC, he found his passion, leading as top student and VP of Debates at JPJC, proving the power of determination and adaptation_</figcaption></figure>
+<figcaption>Enzo Koh: Defying convention, excelling in arts.
+From EAE to JC, he found his passion, leading as top student and VP of Debates at JPJC, proving the power of determination and adaptation</figcaption></figure>

 <b>A Polytechnic Withdrawal Form that became the Winning Ticket to being the Top Arts Student</b>